thegridelectric/gridworks-debug-cli/README.md

 ## Features

-- Event viewing, either from local directory of events or from the cloud.
+- Event viewing, either from local directory of events or from the cloud, via `events` subcommand.
+- Data download, via `csv` subcommand.

 ## Requirements